hugocornellier/face_detection_tflite/README.md

 ## Bounding Boxes

-The bbox property returns a BoundingBox object representing the face bounding box in absolute pixel coordinates.
+The boundingBox property returns a BoundingBox object representing the face bounding box in absolute pixel coordinates.
 The BoundingBox provides convenient access to corner points, dimensions (width and height), and the center point.